 The final exam includes both a written and an oral test.
 The written test is valid until the following oral exam and requires the solution of two exercises and the proof of a theorem, proposition, property (selected from those discussed during lectures).
 It is mandatory to pass this test to be admitted to the oral test.
 Only for the winter session, the written test is reduced to one exercise on martingales and the proof of a theorem if the student has passed the homeworks given during the lessons.
 The use of textbooks and personal notes during the written test is not allowed.
 The oral examination includes a discussion on the written test as well as two questions.
 The list of the possible questions for the oral examination will be provided in advance.
 For the A.Y.
 20222/23 the final grade is determined in the following way: let x = MAX(grade of written exam, grade of oral exam), y = MIN(grade of written exam, grade of oral exam); the final grade is given by z = 0.7*x + 0.3*y and then rounding it to the closest integer.

 Students must register on the exams web-page to be admitted to the written/oral exams (in time).
 Unregistered students will not be admitted to exams being impossible to register their final mark.

-During the Covid-19 emergency the learning assessment method will consist of a written exam followed by an oral exam via Webex video conference system.
-More specific instructions will be sent to students registered to the exam via their institutional email addresses.
+The learning assessment method will consist of a written exam followed by an oral exam

-The course include exercises classes; extra exercises are suggested as homework.
+The teaching course include exercises classes; extra exercises are suggested as homework.

 Suggested readings and bibliography